bullet-db/bullet-db.github.io/docs/pubsub/storm-drpc.md

 # Storm DRPC PubSub

 !!! note "NOTE: This PubSub only works with old versions of the Storm Backend!"
     Since DRPC is part of Storm and can only support a single query/response model, this PubSub implementation can only be used with the Storm backend and cannot support Windowed queries (bullet-storm 0.8.0 and later).
+Given these constraints, we would recommend that you look into other PubSub implementations unless you really do not mind the restrictions.

-Bullet on [Storm](https://storm.apache.org/) can use [Storm DRPC](http://storm.apache.org/releases/1.0.0/Distributed-RPC.html) as a PubSub layer.
+Bullet on [Storm](https://storm.apache.org/) can use [Storm DRPC](http://storm.apache.org/releases/current/Distributed-RPC.html) as a PubSub layer.
 DRPC, or Distributed Remote Procedure Call, is built into Storm and consists of a set of servers that are part of the Storm cluster.

 ## How does it work?